What are Varicose Veins?

 What is Sclerotherapy?

 Sclerotherapy is a very popular method of eliminating spider veins.
 A solution called a sclerosing agent is injected into the veins.
 This solution causes an irritation to the inner lining of the vein resulting in closure of the vein.
 A small gauge needle is used to perform the injections and most patients relate the discomfort to an ant bite.
 The majority of persons who have Sclerotherapy performed have satisfying results.
+If interested in treatment call our Chicago or Oakbrook Terrace, IL office today.

 The number of treatments needed differs from patient to patient, depending on the extent of the problem.
 An average of three to four treatments is required in most cases.
 The treatment sessions last approximately 30minutes.
 During this time the front and back of both legs will be treated.